- How to clean coffee maker with vinegar?

 - Wash all the accessories with soapy water.

 - Finally, dry all the accessories of the coffee machine with a towel and then put everything in the sun for the next 30 minutes.
-This will make certain that no odor or taste of vinegar is left behind.
+This will make certain that no odor or taste of vinegar is left behind in the coffee maker.

 - Put everything back in place, brew your cup of coffee and make sure that your first sip is a small one just to check if the taste is fine.
 That’s it, you are good to go.
 Now you can offer some of the nicely brewed coffee in a new like coffee maker to your friends or family.